Riding establishment licence

 The premises must meet adequate animal health and welfare standards.

-A register shall be kept by the licence holder of all horses in his possession, aged three years and under and usually kept on the premises, which shall be available for inspection by an authorised officer at all reasonable times.
-(Section 1(4a)).
+You must keep a register of all horses in your possession, aged three years and under and usually kept on the premises.

 - Guidance on conditions for riding establishment licences is issued by the British Veterinary Association